How to Email Receipts and Bills to QuickBooks

-The complete guide to QuickBooks Online's @qbodocs.com receipt email, why Gmail auto-forwarding doesn't work, file size limits, sender authorization, all receipt submission methods, troubleshooting, and how to automate the whole process.
+The complete guide to QuickBooks Online's custom forwarding address, current @assist.intuit.com and legacy @qbodocs.com addresses, Gmail filters, file size limits, sender authorization, all receipt submission methods, troubleshooting, and how to automate the review-and-forward workflow.

 In This Guide